Polymer ships agentless SaaS DLP.

 Org with strict Mac fleet on Jamf, no Microsoft Intune.

-Polymer is agentless.
+Polymer's SaaS coverage is API-based with no endpoint software required.
 Aona's native endpoint app has no enterprise MDM path on Mac today.

 Regulated buyer who must hard-block sensitive prompts before submit, not redact after.